 - Also, ask your doctor when to begin mammograms and other screenings.

 - If you have a strong family history of breast cancer and/or ovarian cancer, discuss this with your physician.
-You may be a candidate for genetic testing for the BRCA1 and BRCA2 gene.
-This testing can be ordered by any of associates, and we are fortunate to have an Advanced Registered Nurse Practitioner, Shawna Freeman, on staff, who has obtained her American College of Obstetricians and Gynecologists Certificate of Women’s Health Genomics.
+You may be a candidate for genetic testing for the BRCA1 and BRCA2 genes.
+This testing can be ordered by any of the associates, and we are fortunate to have an Advanced Registered Nurse Practitioner, Shawna Freeman, on staff, who has obtained her American College of Obstetricians and Gynecologists Certificate of Women’s Health Genomics.

 You are the expert about your own body and medical history, so if you feel something is wrong, consult a doctor.
 Being extra cautious has no consequences but not scheduling recommended screenings could.
 Our team of OB/GYN trained associates can provide screenings and testing, and if the results confirm cancer, we will set up treatment options.
 Contact our office if you have any questions about breast cancer detection or if you’d like to schedule a screening.